ljpetkovic/ljpetkovic.github.io/_pages/about.md

 Within the scope of my PhD thesis I am currently working on the tracking of the circulation of the medical discourse of Jean-Martin Charcot, founder of modern neurology in the XIX century.

-**DH**: optical character recognition (OCR), handwritten text recognition (HTR), data structuring in XML-TEI format, publication of queryable digital editions.
+**DH**: optical character recognition (OCR), handwritten text recognition (HTR), data structuring in XML-TEI format, publication of queryable digital editions

-**NLP**: text mining, computational linguistics.
+**NLP**: text mining, computational linguistics

 **DL**: Transformers Models